eps696/stylegan2/README.md

 also, from [Peter Baylies] and [skyflynil] ::
 * non-progressive configs (E,F) with single-scale datasets
-* raw JPG support in TFRecords dataset (dramatic savings in disk space & dataset creation time)
+* raw JPG support in TFRecords dataset (auto-picked from source images)
 * conditional support (labels)
 * vertical mirroring augmentation

 ## Training

-* Put your files in `data` as subfolder.
+* Put your images in `data` as subfolder.
+Ensure they all have the same color channels (monochrome, RGB or RGBA).
 If needed, crop square fragments from `source` video or directory with images (feasible method, if you work with patterns or shapes, rather than compostions):
 ```
  multicrop.bat source 512 256
 ```
 This will cut every source image (or video frame) into 512x512px fragments, overlapped with 256px shift by X and Y. Result will be in directory `source-sub`, rename it as you wish.
 Non-square dataset should be prepared separately.

-* Make compact TFRecords dataset from directory with JPG images `data/mydata`:
+* Make TFRecords dataset from directory `data/mydata`:
 ```
  prepare_dataset.bat mydata
 ```
 This will create file `mydata-512x512.tfr` in `data` directory (if your dataset resolution is 512x512).
-For images with alpha channel remove `--jpg` option from this bat-file, and also `--jpg_data` option from `train.bat` or `train_resume.bat` files.
+Images without alpha channel will be stored directly as JPG (dramatically reducing file size).
 For conditional model split the data by subfolders (`mydata/1`, `mydata/2`, ..) and add `--labels` option.

 * Train StyleGAN2 on prepared dataset:
 ```
  train.bat mydata
 ```
 This will run training process, according to the options in `src/train.py`.
 If there's no TFRecords file from the previous step, it will be created at this point.
-The training results (models and samples) are saved under the `train` directory, similar to original Nvidia approach.
+Results (models and samples) are saved under `train` directory, similar to original Nvidia approach.
 Only newest configs E and F are used in this repo (default is F; set `--config E` if you face OOM issue).

 Please note: we save both compact models (containing only Gs network for inference) as `<dataset>-...pkl` (e.g. `mydata-512-0360.pkl`), and full models (containing G/D/Gs networks for further training) as `snapshot-...pkl`.
 The naming is for convenience only, it does not affect the operations anymore (as the arguments are stored inside the models).

 For small datasets (100x images instead of 10000x) one should add `--d_aug` option to use [Differential Augmentation] for more effective training.
-The length of the training is defined by `--lod_step_kimg XX` argument.
+Length of the training is defined by `--lod_step_kimg XX` argument.
 It's kind of legacy from [progressive GAN] and defines one step of progressive training.
-The network with base resolution 1024px will be trained for 20 such steps, for 512px - 18 steps, et cetera.
+Network with base resolution 1024px will be trained for 20 such steps, for 512px - 18 steps, et cetera.
 Reasonable `lod_step_kimg` value for big datasets is 300-600, while in `--d_aug` mode 20-40 is sufficient.

 * Resume training on `mydata` dataset from the last saved model at `train/000-mydata-512-f` directory:
 ```